Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint2/us02/04.tests-and-implementation/Readme.md

-# US02 - As an HRM, I want to register a job.
+# US02 - Register a job.

 ## 4. Tests